What is PRP?

 Sometimes, the joint pain and swelling will have nothing to do with an injury, but rather be caused by other ailments, including arthritis.
 PRP is a very effective treatment for arthritis.

 In fact, the National Institutes of Health published this clinical update stating that PRP should be the first choice for osteoarthritis.

-PRP treatment can also be used to resolve minor back pain, although stem cell therapy will often be recommended for more significant spine and/or joint problems.
+PRP treatment can also be used to resolve minor back pain, although perinatal tissue therapy will often be recommended for more significant spine and/or joint problems.